Eastern Michigan Athletics

 Eastern battled Duquesne, Toledo

 YPSILANTI, Mich.
-(EMUEagles.com) -- The Eastern Michigan University women's rowing team hosted the Ford Lake Cup on its home course Saturday, finishing second to Duquesne University in all four varsity finals while besting Mid-American Conference rival University of Toledo in every head-to-head matchup.
+(EMUEagles.com) -- The Eastern Michigan University women's rowing team hosted the Ford Lake Cup on its home course Saturday, April 25, finishing second to Duquesne University in all four varsity finals while besting Mid-American Conference rival the University of Toledo in every head-to-head matchup.

 The Eagles delivered notable year-over-year improvements, particularly in the first varsity eight and first varsity four, as the program continues to build momentum in the first season of official Mid-American Conference rowing.